mojaloop/ml-testing-toolkit/documents/User-Guide.md

 **_Error Callbacks_**

+This Rules section is to simulate asynchronous error callbacks.

 The setup and functionality is similar to [3.4 Sync Response Rules](#34-sync-response-rules) with the ability to create your own Rules file.
 This has already been explained in the previous section under **Building your own Rules File**

 ![Validation Rules Screen](/assets/images/validation-rules-screen.png)